51Degrees/documentation/src/concepts/data/datakey.md

 # Introduction

-A **data key** is a multi-field key intended for use in caching and similar scenarios.
+A **data key** is a multi-field key intended for use in @caching and similar scenarios.

 # Internals